formorer/blog.snow-crash.org/content/blog/alioth-need-help.md

 tags: ["alioth", "debian"]
 ---

 It may look that the decision for pagure as alioth replacement is already finalized, but that's not really true.
 I got a lot of feedback and tips in the last weeks, those made postpone my decision.
-Several alternative systems were recommend to me, here are a few examples:
+Several alternative systems were recommended to me, here are a few examples:

 * [gitlab](https://gitlab.org)
 * [kallithea](http://kallithea.readthedocs.io/en/latest/)